The Most Technically Advanced Carbon Fiber Violins in the World!

 Schatten Pick up Mic and Volume control

-Schatten VVM pick-up comes stock on all our violins.
+We offer the Schatten VVM pick-up as an optional add-on.
 Custom volume control model is standard with a 1/4" jack.
 The jack housing is a custom in house design keeping with our company’s “Mantaray” emblem.

 I.D.
 Plate